learn-co-students/sinatra-basic-forms-lab-dumbo-web-051319/Notes-to-self.md

 App
   GET /
-    sends a 200 status code                                        (in app.rb: get '/' do end) has a link with the text "List a Puppy" has a link to list a puppy that links to /new
+    sends a 200 status code                                        (in app.rb: get '/' do end) has a link with the text "List a Puppy"                        (index.erb has everything linked and will automatically do this) has a link to list a puppy that links to /new

   GET /new